Tag Archive for: general medicine

 A Message from the Board of the Hérault Departmental Medical Association (News from the Association by Dr. Philippe Cathala)

-• 2 two-hour workshops from among the 5 workshops offered
+• 2 workshops (2 hours each) from among the 5 workshops offered

 • Workshop 2 (MG): Behavioral Disorders in Older Adults